PIM4010 - Rent-a-room: exemption limits

 Some lettings may amount to a trade.
 This is likely to happen where the taxpayer runs a guesthouse or bed and breakfast business or if they provide material services.
 For example, meals and cleaning: see PIM2068 and PIM4300.
 If the lettings amount to a trade rent-a-room relief may still be claimed but the taxpayer should exclude any taxable profits from their rental business and return them as trading profits.

 The basis period for a rental business must be the tax year itself (the year to 5 April) or the actual period of letting if shorter.
 But traders can choose a different annual period (generally a period of one year ending on a date in the tax year).
-Taxpayers will usually find their tax computations easier if they stick to a 5 April year.
+Up to April 2023, a 5 April accounting date avoided this issue.
+The trade basis period rules cease to apply from 6 April 2024 following transitional arrangements in the tax year 2023-24.
+From the tax year 2023-24 trades must report their income on a tax year basis.
+See the Business Income Manual from page BIM81200.

-Where the taxpayer’s basis period is not the year to 5 April, you apply the rules to the circumstances of the trade’s basis period.
-That is, you halve the limit if someone else gets income from the taxpayer’s home during the basis period (and not during the tax year to 5 April).
+Up to April 2023, where the taxpayer’s basis period was not the year to 5 April, the rules applied to the circumstances of the trade’s basis period.
+That is, halve the limit if another person receives income from the taxpayer’s home during the basis period (and not during the tax year to 5 April).
 In addition, the rules about ‘short’ basis periods also apply to trades.

 Generally, trading profits are computed in the same way as rental business profits.
 Often in continuing cases there will not be much practical difference between trading treatment and rental business treatment unless there are losses.
 Normally, trading losses can be set against the taxpayer’s other income but rental business losses generally can’t - see PIM4200 onwards.